gecko0307/dagon2/README.md

 - The renderer now leverages SDL GPU, targeting Vulkan
 - Reimplemented `dagon.render`.
 Deferred renderer, post-processing renderer and presentation renderer are now combined into one
 - Improvements and optimizations in almost every stage of the renderer.
 Many new features such as irradiance mapping, multiple scattering, specular occlusion, and adjustable f0
-- Shader workflow is now based on GLSL 4.60 and includes built-in GLSL to SPIR-V compiler.
+- Shader workflow is now based on GLSL 4.60 and includes a built-in GLSL to SPIR-V compiler.
 SPIR-V modules are cached to disk for reuse
-- Texture loader is fully based on SDL3_Image and doesn't use `dlib.image.io`.
+- Texture loader is fully based on [SDL3_Image](https://github.com/libsdl-org/SDL_image) and doesn't use `dlib.image.io`.
 KTX support is now a core feature
 - Built-in texture caching.
 Abstract resource cache (`dagon.resource.cache`) that can be used for any file types
 - Many new DDS/DXGI formats support
-- Assimp integration is now a core feature
+- [Assimp](https://github.com/assimp/assimp) integration is now a core feature. glTF and other model formats support now rely on Assimp
 - Screen-space reflections
 - Temporal SSAO
 - Fog effect is now applied in a separate pass.
 Ground fog support